mirkofebbo/PUPIL_PRODUCTION/README.md

+# Pupil Labs Device Manager

+This project provides an interface to discover and control Pupil Labs devices using their Realtime API.
+It is built with Python's Tkinter for the user interface, and asyncio for managing the asynchronous communication with the devices.

+## Features

+- Discover Pupil Labs devices on the network
+- Start/Stop recording on each individual device
+- Start/Stop recording on all devices simultaneously
+- Send a message to all devices

+## Getting Started

+These instructions will get you a copy of the project up and running on your local machine.

+### Prerequisites

+- Python 3.10+
+- Pupil Labs Realtime API package (pip install pupil_labs)

+## Usage

+- Start the application and click on "Discover Devices" button to discover the Pupil Labs devices in the network.
+- The discovered devices are displayed with their name, IP, battery level, and glasses serial number.
+- Use "Start Recording" button next to each device to start/stop recording on that specific device.
+- Use "Start Recording All" button to start/stop recording on all devices simultaneously.
+- Use "Send Message" button to send a predefined message to all devices.

+## Contributing

+Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.

+## License

+This project is licensed under the MIT License - see the LICENSE.md file for details.

+## Acknowledgments

+- Thanks to Pupil Labs for providing the Realtime API

 # Explaining the App Class

 The `App` class is the main class that drives the functionality of the GUI application.
 The `App` class makes use of several other components such as `Tkinter` for the GUI, `asyncio` for asynchronous operations, and the `DeviceHandler` class for handling device-related functionalities.